 To show them how capable they were.

-After more than a decade in the business world, I knew that employers don’t give a flying donkey crap about your dysgraphia.
+After more than a decade in the business world, I knew that employers simply are not concerned about your dysgraphia or your anxiety or your whatever.
 They don’t care if you need extra time to write a proposal, and they certainly won’t cut you slack on “grading” based on excessive absences.

 I learned a lot about being a mom when I was a teacher.
 I learned what I don’t want to see in my kids.